kayoumido/Joutes/readme.md

 $ php artisan key:generate
 ```

-The project is almost up and running, the only thing left to do is to create the DB, then in the .env file you'll need to set the database information :
+The project is almost up and running, in the .env file you'll need to configure the database information :

 ```
 DB_HOST=127.0.0.1